xebialabs-community/howto/argoRollouts/README.md

 1. kubectl argo rollouts set image guestbook-canary-rollout guestbook-container=xldevdocker/guestbook:green -n guestbook-canary
    <br/>&rarr; updates 20% of pods in guestbook-canary-rollout with new image
-1. check the linkerd dashboard for trafic split to reflect 20(weight of first step) in the canary service
 1. kubectl argo rollouts promote guestbook-canary-rollout -n guestbook-canary
    <br/>&rarr; executes the rest of the update steps
 1. kubectl argo rollouts promote guestbook-canary-rollout -n guestbook-canary